SarthakSharma007/-Automate-Code-Deployment-Using-CI-CD-Pipeline/README.md

 # CI/CD Automation

-This repository contains the solution for **Task 1** of the DevOps Internship — automating code deployment using GitHub Actions and Docker Hub.
+This repository contains the solution for automating code deployment using GitHub Actions and Docker Hub.

 ---